kennyfrc/llm_ctx/README.md

     *   Negation patterns (`!`) always override ignore patterns for a matching file.
 *   **Disabling:** Use the `--no-gitignore` flag to completely skip loading and checking `.gitignore` files.

-## Explanation
+## Design Decisions

 This section provides context and clarifies design choices.

 ### Project Philosophy

-`llm_ctx` adheres to the Unix philosophy: do one thing well.
-It focuses solely on gathering and formatting context for LLMs, acting as a composable component in command-line workflows.
-It suggests to use existing tools (`git`, `find`, `.gitignore`) rather than reimplementing their logic.
+We designed `llm_ctx` following the Unix philosophy: do one thing well.
+Its sole focus is gathering and formatting context for LLMs, acting as a composable component in command-line workflows.
+We chose to use existing tools like `git`, `find`, and `.gitignore` rather than reimplementing their logic within `llm_ctx`.

 ### File Selection and Filtering